mit-ai-studio/udiscovery/README.md

-# UDiscovery Landing Page
+# UDiscovery - AI-Powered Student Pipeline Optimization

-A professional landing page for UDiscovery, an AI-powered student pipeline optimization platform for universities.
+A complete platform for universities to autonomously discover and evaluate prospective graduate students using AI agents and Kaggle datasets.

 ## Features